 Recently we've seen a growing trend of organisations overlooking graphics with the rise of centralised client computing.
-Graphics are essential to a successful End User Compute/Digital Workspace environment, providing an excellent user experience which results in happy staff.
+Graphics are essential to a successful End User Compute/End User Computing & Mobility environment, providing an excellent user experience which results in happy staff.
 Are organisations unwittingly compromising on something that has potentially detrimental effects on their staff?

 At Softcat we see user productivity hinging on three things:

 These three things must then be complemented by effective collaboration tools and a highly performant platform to work on.
 In addition, all organisations require broad security at every level as well as automation to enable efficiencies.
 These are our reference principals which we design and implement on.

 Centralised client computing, including virtual desktops and application publishing, are an efficient, secure solution for companies.
 Creating a pathway to achieve fantastic user productivity with the smooth delivery of apps, data and settings, this fully automated system provides efficiencies and promotes collaboration.
 This way of working also has the capability to enable fantastic user experience, but only if the right investment is made.